ptyom/Space-Invaders/README.md

 # 🕹️ Space Invaders on BBC micro:bit (MicroBlocks + NeoPixel)
 # Created and developed by: Noor Ansari

-Recreated a Space Invaders-style game on the BBC micro:bit using the MicroBlocks visual programming environment and an 8x8 NeoPixel LED grid.
+Designed and built a microcontroller-based Space Invaders game using Java, Python, and MicroBlocks on the BBC micro:bit with an 8×8 NeoPixel LED display.
+Developed test-driven logic with JUnit and unittest, and showcased the project to John Maloney, co-creator of Scratch and MicroBlocks.

 > 🔗 [Watch Demo Video](https://go.screenpal.com/watch/cT1fcFn68oR)